AliceO2Group/analysis-framework/docs/hyperloop/notifications.md

   <img src="../images/mergelistUpdate.png" width="90%">
 </div>

+## <a name="linkedDataset"></a>Linked datasets

+* When a dataset has linked datasets, it cannot be part of an analysis.
+If a dataset was part of an analysis, and then the dataset is modified to have linked datasets, then the dataset is removed from the analysis.
+If there were enabled wagons, they are disabled.

 ## <a name="infoWagonDisabled"></a>Disabled wagon

 Informs the user when a wagon has been disabled in different circumstances: